This story was originally published and last updated .

 Google Play Music's library management isn't necessarily perfect, but at least it's not integrated with a video streaming service.

 While I was busy exploring YouTube Music from my perspective as a Play Music subscriber, my colleague Hagop Kavafian switched from Spotify to YouTube Music.
-He went for YouTube Premium and writes that while he has some gripes with the streaming service, it probably still suits many people's needs, and that you can save quite some money and time spent on YouTube ads if you watch a lot of videos.
+He went for YouTube Premium and writes that while he has some gripes with the streaming service, it probably still suits many people's needs, and that you can save quite some money and time spent on YouTube ads.
 In the end, it comes down to a question of personal preference for him.

 Since everyone values different strengths and weaknesses, I may be missing some other dealbreakers.
 Feel free to share how you feel about the YouTube Music/Play Music situation in the comments if you're caught between these two worlds, too.